The best way to make the most of summer day drinking in New York is to spend the afternoon partying at the Brooklyn Crab.

 The Brooklyn Crab is a converted three level building, decked out like a fishing shack.
 Crab pots sway in the breeze, buoys and diving bells, fiberglass sharks, nets and other ephemera hang from every bit of vacant wall.
 At the front of the establishment, outdoor tables and beach umbrellas provide welcome cover from the sun’s punishing rays.
 Locals gather at either side of the courtyard playing corn hole, an all American game where you have to throw cloth sacks of dried corn unto wooden planks with a hole in the middle, trying to knock the other team’s sacks off while getting yours into the hole.

 The downstairs bar sits under the house.
 Ice cold beers and ciders are popular choices as are the house margaritas and Bloody Marys which are served with a snow crab claw.
 Platters of shrimp and oysters make for refreshing bar snacks.
+Frozen cocktails are the perfect blast of chilled refreshment you need on a hot New York summer afternoon.

 Come In, The Drinks are Fine